SkylineCommunications/dataminer-docs/connector-help/connector_help/2WCOM_FlexDSR04+.md

 ## How to use

-The element created with this driver consists of the data pages detailed below.
+The element created with this connector consists of the data pages detailed below.

 ### General